 WHEN ARE APPLICATIONS OPEN?

-Applications for the program were most recently open from May-July 2016.
-The next application window will open in late 2016.
+Applications for the IN2NYC program are currently closed.
+Future application periods will be advertised as determined.
 Check back or sign up for the program mailing list to receive notifications as applications become available.